opws/opws-schemata/draft/docs/urls.md

 ## Variables

 When URLs include a variable (such as a username), the URL will be separated by spaces and plusses (for concatenation).

+## Directions

+Anything with a URL may also have described directions for what to do after visiting that URL (as a `.directions` list as a sibling of `.url`), following the [documentation on descriptions](descriptions.md).